ylavoie/Test2-Plugin-Feature/README.md

 # DESCRIPTION

-This plugin interfaces yath with Test::BDD::Cucumber, a feature-complete Cucumber-style testing in Perl
+This module set invocation option to interfaces yath with Test::BDD::Cucumber, a feature-complete Cucumber-style testing in Perl

 # SOURCE